Student Finance Centre

 Tuition Fees and the Tuition Fee Loan

-Tuition fees for undergraduate home (UK) or EU students starting in 2013 at the University of Portsmouth will be £8,750.
-Tuition fees will increase with inflation each year.
-You don't have to pay these fees upfront, all eligible full-time undergraduate students can apply for a loan to cover their tuition fees.
+Tuition fees for undergraduate home (UK) or EU students starting in 2012 are £8,500 (this will increase with inflation each year).
+All eligible full-time undergraduate students can apply for a loan to cover tuition costs.
 This loan is not income assessed and is paid directly to the University.
 You won’t have to start repaying this loan until the April after you finish your course, when you make repayments at a rate of nine per cent of annual earnings above £21,000 (this threshold will also rise with inflation).

 If you prefer, you can arrange to pay your tuition fees without taking a loan, either in one payment before the start of term (an early payment discount is available) or via instalments throughout the academic year.
 Alternatively, you can pay part of your fees and apply for a reduced loan to cover the remainder.
 For more information about paying your fees visit our Tuition Fee pages.

-All eligible students are entitled to a maintenance loan, which has to be repaid.
-The maintenance loan is available to full-time, English students under the age of 60 on 1 September (at the start of their course), who don’t already have a degree.
-The amount of loan you receive will depend on where you live whilst studying; whether you receive the maintenance grant, and your assessed household income.
+All eligible students are entitled to a living cost loan, also known as a maintenance loan, which has to be repaid.
+The living cost loan is available to full-time, English students under the age of 60 on 1 September (at the start of their course), who don’t already have a degree.
+The amount of loan you receive will depend on where you live whilst studying; whether you receive the living cost grant, and your assessed household income.
 The loan is paid directly into your bank account in three termly instalments and is available each academic year.
 An example of what you might receive is as follows:

-The maintenance loan is repaid in the same way as the tuition fee loan.
-For more information about the tuition fee and maintenance loans visit Student Finance England.
+The living cost loan is repaid in the same way as the tuition fee loan.
+For more information about the tuition fee and living cost loans visit Student Finance England.

 This is a non-repayable grant available to eligible full-time English undergraduates.
-How much you will be able to receive depends on your assessed household income for the tax year ending April 2012 - the maximum grant in 2013/14 will be £3,354.
+How much you will be able to apply for depends on your assessed household income for the tax year ending April 2011 - the maximum grant is currently £3,250.
 The grant is paid in three instalments directly into your bank account.
 Grants will not be paid during paid placement years.